 Examples- House Fly $1

-3D printing will be available to members of the Rutgers community starting Monday, April 14th.
+3D printing is available to members of the Rutgers community

 Welcome to 3D printing at the Fordham FabLab on the ground level of the Douglass Library.
 Just follow signs to the Fordham Commons to find the 3D printers.